CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/e6.png)

-7. Click on **Download RDP file**.
+7. Click on **Download RDP file** button.

    ![ws name.](media/e7.png)

-8. Click on the downloaded RDP file to open it.
+8. Open the downloaded RDP file.

    ![ws name.](media/e8.png)

-9. Now in the following RDP client window click on **Connect** to establish an RDP connection to your virtual machine.
+9. Now in the RDP client window, click on **Connect** to establish an RDP connection to your virtual machine.

    ![ws name.](media/e9.png)

-10. Enter your virtual machine *credentials* and click **OK**.
+10. Enter the credentials of your virtual machine given below, and click on **OK**.

    - Username: **azuser**
    - Password: **Azure1234567**

    ![ws name.](media/vmimage3.png)

-11. The virtual machine will look similar to the one shown below.
+11. The virtual machine will launch and look similar to the screenshot below.

    ![ws name.](media/vmimage2.png)